Accidental Deaths Are in Peak Season

 The end of summer should be a time filled with last-minute memorable excursions and exciting picnics, not to mention Labor Day fireworks and celebrations in and around Philadelphia.
 A little protection and prevention will go a long way toward keeping you and those you love safe.

 Experienced a personal injury this summer?
-Don’t wait to talk to a lawyer.
+Don’t wait to talk to a personal injury lawyer.
 Wapner Newman offers free consultations at our offices or by telephone.
 Contact our team today to set up a time to discuss your situation.